ukff/kyma-environment-broker/docs/contributor/02-10-runtime-components.md

 >**TIP**: Check the [CustomDisablerExample](../../internal/runtime/custom_disabler_example.go) as an example of custom service for disabling components.

-In each method, the framework injects the  **components** parameter which is a list of components that are sent to the Runtime Provisioner.
+In each method, the framework injects the  **components** parameter which is a list of components that are sent to Reconciler.
 The implemented method is responsible for disabling a component and, as a result, returns a modified list.

 This interface allows you to easily register the disabler in the [`cmd/broker/main.go`](../../cmd/broker/main.go) file by adding a new entry in the **optionalComponentsDisablers** list: